np-mrd/npmrd_cross_domain_integration_docs/docs/json_requirements.md

 - **origin**
   - None
 - **depositor_info**
-  - Email.
-This is so we know who created the data.
-Preferable to account_id for now since historical depositions do not have an account_id in the deposition database
+  - account_id This is so we know who created the data.
 - **nmr_data**
   - None